Pancreatic Cancer Research

 Explore these research studies, which involve people, and are testing new ways to diagnose and treat pancreatic cancer.

-The purpose of the Precision Promise clinical trial is to increase pancreatic cancer survival rates.
-Because no two tumors are exactly the same, this study will use molecular profiling to help determine the best sub-study treatment option for each individual patient.
+The Precision Promise adaptive clinical trial seeks to accelerate the development of treatment options for pancreatic cancer patients.
 Andrew Lowy, MD, is the principal investigator for UC San Diego Health, one of 12 initial sites selected to participate in this trial.

 Early Diagnosis and Cancer Prevention

-The goal of this study is earlier diagnosis and prevention of pancreatic cancer.
-This study will collect patient pathology reports and imaging to learn more about early diagnosis and the natural history of pancreatic cysts.
+Researchers are collecting patient pathology reports and imaging records to learn more about the earliest stages of pancreatic cancer and the natural history of pancreatic cysts.
 A total of 300 volunteers will take part in this multi-center study, including 100 participants enrolled at UC San Diego Health.
 For more information on this study, contact Shirley Tejidor at stejidor@ucsd.edu.

 Our Research Partners